Intrinsical-AI/rag-prototype/README.md

 rag-build-index

-# Summarized system and files status
+# Summary of system and files
 rag-status
 ```